simonw/til/selenium/selenium-python-macos.md

 ## Install the chromedriver binary

+### If you have homebrew

+This is by far the easiest option:

+    brew cask install chromedriver

+This also ensures `chromedriver` is on your path, which means you don't need to use an explicit `chromedriver_path` later on.

+You still need to run it once in the terminal `chromedriver` to get the macOS error, then allow it in the `Security & Privacy` preferences - see below.

+### Without using homebrew

 ChromeDriver is available from the official website here: https://sites.google.com/a/chromium.org/chromedriver/downloads

 I have Chrome 85 so I downloaded the `chromedriver_mac64.zip` file from https://chromedriver.storage.googleapis.com/index.html?path=85.0.4183.87/

 Unzipping this gave me a `chromedriver` binary file.
 I decided to put this in my `~/bin` directory.

+### Skipping the error on macOS

 The first time I ran it I got an error complaining that the binary has not been signed: